 Bed bugs and fleas are often mistaken for each other as they both feed on blood and leave itchy bite marks.
 However, fleas prefer the blood of animals, so they tend to be found on pets, while bed bugs prefer to feed on human blood and tend to be found where we sleep or rest for long periods.

-The other difference between these two parasites is that fleas can jump, so if you see a jumping insect, it’s definitely not a bed bug and likely a flea.
-Look at these images of bed bugs so you can see exactly what they look like.
+The other difference between these two parasites is that fleas can jump, so if you see a jumping insect, it’s definitely not a bed bug and is likely a flea.
+Look at these various images of bed bugs so you can see exactly what they look like.